-On March 18, 2021, the Company purchased an industrial property located in Ottawa, Ontario, for an aggregate purchase price of \$28,500,000, subject to customary adjustments.
-The vendor of the property, Access Self Storage Inc. ("Access") is a related party to Parkit and the acquisition constituted a non-arm's length transaction.
-Access and the Company are related by having common members on its Board of Directors.
-The purchase price was satisfied through the issuance of an aggregate of 2,667,000 common shares in the capital of Parkit at a price of \$1.50 per share with the remainder of the purchase price paid with available cash on hand.
+On May 11, 2022, the Company purchased an industrial property located in Burlington, Ontario, for an aggregate purchase price of \$17,133,437, subject to customary adjustments.
+The vendor of the property is a related party that is a company wholly owned by a director and chair of Parkit, and the acquisition constituted a non-arm's length transaction.
+The purchase price was satisfied through the issuance of 5,885,238 common shares in the capital of Parkit for \$7,633,437, the assumption of a mortgage of \$4,445,129, and with the remainder of the purchase price paid with available cash on hand.